 Islamic Spain is characterized as a uniquely productive cultural cooperation between the three Abrahamic faiths — Judaism, Christianity, and Islam.
 Marking the 70th anniversary of the publication of Americo Castro’s España en su historia, the historiography that laid the groundwork for the understanding of medieval Islamic Spain, this conference revisits key thematic issues from Castro’s work and reassesses them in light of the decades of scholarship that has evolved since.
 The goal is to introduce the culture of Islamic Spain to a broad audience by focusing on specific intellectual, cultural, literary, and artistic developments, and moving away from the arguments surrounding the nature of medieval Spanish convivencia — the “living-togetherness” that Castro brought to light.

-Robert S. Lubar Director, NYU Madrid; Associate Professor, Institute of Fine Arts, NYU
+Convened by Robert S. Lubar, Director, NYU Madrid; Associate Professor, Institute of Fine Arts, NYU

 Always be the first to know about what's going on in our community.
 Sign up for one of our newsletters and receive information on a wide variety of events such as exhibition, lectures, films, art performances, discussions and conferences.